*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Picking your first telescope can be quite the complex task, you’ve got to decide whether you want a compact and small device, a bigger more powerful device, a versatile scope that can deal with both astrophotography and visual viewing or even one that comes with a computerised mount.

-It’s a lot to take in when starting out, which is why if you’re an adult who’s found themselves here searching for a great beginner level telescope, this definitely isn’t a bad place to start.
+It’s a lot to take in when starting out, which is why if you’re an adult who’s found themselves here searching for a great beginner level telescope, it isn’t a bad place to start.

-Here I’ll go over 9 of the best telescopes for adult beginners, in my opinion that is, which fall under all price ranges and sizes and all of which will deliver an excellent experience if you really adamant on getting started with the hobby of astronomy.
+I’ll be going over 9 of the best telescopes for adult beginners, which fall under all price ranges and sizes.
+Each telescope will deliver an excellent experience for those looking to take this hobby seriously.

 1. Zhumell Z114

 - Great for young beginners due to its easy to use optics

 - The viewfinder is awkwardly positioned on the side

 - Will require regular maintenance due to exposed optics

 - Collimation process can be a bit finicky